-Ku Nye originated in the ancient kingdoms of Tibet over 3900 years ago & is a practice indigenous to the Tibetan Medical tradition.
-Techniques of Ku Nye include the kneading, rubbing & pressing of muscles, tendons & the application of pressure to various points & channels.
+Ku Nye originated in the ancient kingdoms of Tibet over 3900 years ago and is a practice indigenous to the Tibetan Medical tradition.
+Techniques of Ku Nye include the kneading, rubbing, and pressing of muscles, tendons, and the application of pressure to various points and channels.
 Chi is the final part of Ku Nye therapy which involves cleaning the oils from the body using barley or chickpea powder.

 Warm Bamboo Massage

-Sports massage therapy is traditionally aimed at athletes or those involved in intense physical activity, to prevent injury, maximise physical & mental condition & enhance performance levels.
-Sports massage is not only a performance enhancing massage it is also a health massage suitable for anyone as it optimises physical & mental condition.
-Qualified sports therapist have a sound knowledge of the muscular & skeletal system & tailor the massage to your specific requirements.
+Sports massage therapy is traditionally aimed at athletes or those involved in intense physical activity to prevent injury, maximise physical and mental condition, and enhance performance levels.
+Sports massage is not only a performance enhancing massage it is also a health massage suitable for anyone as it optimises the physical and mental condition.
+Our qualified sports therapists have a sound knowledge of the muscular and skeletal system, and tailor the massage to your specific requirements.

-Massage techniques are often supplemented by other massage styles, including Swedish, deep tissue, trigger point, acupressure, lymphatic, shiatsu, ayurveda, kahuna & many others.
-This deep & highly effective massage will leave you feeling as if your muscles have been put through a workout as the therapist works deep into the muscles to increase blood flow, break down scar tissue to promote healthy tissue regeneration, muscle strength & tone.
-The therapist will work to your optimum comfort level, so don’t worry, it sounds more painful than it actually is.
+Massage techniques are often supplemented by other massage styles, including Swedish, deep tissue, trigger point, acupressure, lymphatic, shiatsu, ayurveda, kahuna, and many others.
+This deep and highly effective massage will leave you feeling as if your muscles have been put through a workout as the therapist works deep into the muscles to increase blood flow, muscle strength, tone, and break down scar tissue to promote healthy tissue regeneration.
+The therapist will work to your optimum comfort level, so don’t worry if it sounds painful!

 Cognitive Behavioural Therapy

-An integrative counselling approach combines different approaches- in this case, Person- Centred, CBT and Psychodynamic.
+An integrative counselling approach combines different approaches, in this case Person-Centred, CBT and Psycho-dynamic.
 Person-Centred counselling is based around the person and their motivations and agenda, not the counsellor’s.
-This approach emphasizes the relationship between counsellor and client and is very much a two way process focused on honesty, trust and working at a deep emotional level.
-A psychodynamic approach explores the person’s past and patterns of way of being that are repeated throughout the persons life.
+This approach emphasises the relationship between counsellor and client and is very much a two way process focused on honesty, trust, and working at a deep emotional level.
+A psycho-dynamic approach explores the person’s past and patterns of way of being that are repeated throughout the persons' life.
 Themes and patterns are explored to uncover root causes and how they affect the here and now of a situation.
-Sometimes, a persons diffculties are best suited to a CBT approach which deals with the present and works upon changing thoughts and behaviours.
+Sometimes, a persons difficulties are best suited to a CBT approach which deals with the present and works upon changing thoughts and behaviours.
 This is a more structured approach which will involve the use of worksheets and work in-between session.

-These approaches are tailored to fit the person, their difficulties and their personality.
-Some people find exploring their past the best route to make sense of their problems or focusing on the feelings of a situation, but others might prefer working in the present.
-The approach used is dependent on the person’s preferences and what works best for them.
-However, underpining this approach is the generation of a non-judgemental, safe environment in which a person is able to explore their life and their difficulties.
-Because of its flexibility, integrative counselling is appropiate for a wide range of difficulties including relationship breakdown, bereavement, anxiety, depression and stress, low self-confidence and general apathy to name but a few.
+These approaches are tailored to fit the person, their difficulties, and their personality.
+Some people find exploring their past the best route to make sense of their problems, or focusing on the feelings of a situation, but others might prefer working in the present.
+The approach used is dependent on the person's preferences and what works best for them.
+However, underpinning this approach is the generation of a non-judgemental, safe environment in which a person is able to explore their life and their difficulties.
+Because of its flexibility, integrative counselling is appropriate for a wide range of difficulties including relationship breakdown, bereavement, anxiety, depression and stress, low self-confidence and general apathy to name but a few.

-People seek psychotherapy for many reasons but a common factor is usually some form psychological discomfort.
+People seek psychotherapy for many reasons but a common factor is usually some form of psychological discomfort.
 It may be that events from the past are continuing to influence the present in negative ways.
-Patterns of behaviour established out of awareness may be repeated in current relationships in a way that is unhelpful, causing distress.
-Many people approach the therapeutic process because they feel a need for self development and have decided it’s their time to explore personal growth.
+Patterns of behaviour established out of awareness may be repeated in current relationships in a way that is unhelpful and is causing distress.
+Many people approach the therapeutic process because they feel a need for self-development and have decided it’s their time to explore personal growth.
 The aim of psychotherapy is to help the client arrive at a fuller understanding of their way of being in the world and how this affects their motivations, relationships and emotional distress.
-The process is no longer viewed as something that the “expert” therapist does to the client through some sort of magic cure, but rather as a collaborative journey aimed at helping the individual enhance their own sense of wellbeing.
-The therapist is not there to modify behaviour but to assist the client explore how they want to change and help them to resolve their difficulties in their own way.
-There are many psychotherapeutic approaches – some practitioners work within one distinct theoretical framework, for example psychoanalysis, while others prefer to integrate several approaches into their work, determined by client need.
+The process is no longer viewed as something that the “expert” therapist does to the client through some sort of magic cure, but rather as a collaborative journey aimed at helping the individual enhance their own sense of well-being.
+The therapist is not there to modify behaviour, but to assist the client in exploring how they want to change and to help them resolve their difficulties in their own way.
+There are many psycho-therapeutic approaches – some practitioners work within one distinct theoretical framework, for example psychoanalysis, while others prefer to integrate several approaches into their work, determined by client need.
 Above all, and regardless of approach, it is the client – therapist relationship which is central to the effectiveness of the process.
 Healing occurs in the context of a non-judgemental, authentic and empathic meeting with the client, with confidentiality at its heart.

 Yoga and Qi Gong